janedoe941/cafealpha/_posts/2024-12-29-individual-action.md

 This is also why I don't adopt a moralizing stance against individual consumers.
 I am not shaming individual meat eaters for not being vegan.
 My goal is to present alternative perspectives and let people decide for themselves how to act.
 I know full well that I also engage in certain consumption choices that are detrimental to the environment and rely on labour exploitation in the Global South.
 It is almost unavoidable in our current economic system.
 However, the goal is not to become an ascetic or a saint.
 Any step in the right direction is already valuable; what form this step might look like can be different for different people, including flexitarian and vegetarian diets, other forms of activism, etc. And once you have taken that first step, who's to say you cannot take another one?
 In my case, about a year after adopting veganism, I started volunteering for Amnesty International, through which I have met many of the most amazing, kind, and committed people I know.

 As for veganism as a movement: the good news is that we don't need to convince everyone.
 When a movement or initiative reaches a certain threshold of supporters, it can reach a social tipping point where it is accepted as natural by the mainstream, automatically drawing in more support.
 (This threshold is about 10 to 15% for initiatives that aim to revive participatory civic culture in local communities; see George Monbiot, *Out of the Wreckage*).
+Nonetheless, until we get to such tipping point, we need to build a mass movement.
+Any mass movement consists of individuals, and if a movement for a safe and just world is to have any credibility, the individuals within said movement ought to live up to those values as best as they can.
+This is closely related to the idea of *prefigurative* politics, also captured in the popular proverb "be the change you wish to see in the world". is often one of the easiest choices

 Democracy is not just about individually filling out a ballot once every election cycle and then disengaging from politics for the rest of the time.
 Democracy means continuous engagement, deliberation, debate, education, activism, organizing, protest and even civil disobedience if necessary.
 Freedom is a constant struggle!